open-telemetry/opentelemetry.io/content/en/docs/instrumentation/net/manual.md

-There are two main ways to initialize [tracing](/docs/concepts/otel-concepts#tracing-in-opentelemetry), depending on if you're using a console app or something that's ASP.NET Core-based.
+There are two main ways to initialize [tracing](/docs/concepts/otel-concepts#tracing-in-opentelemetry), depending on whether you're using a console app or something that's ASP.NET Core-based.

 ### Console app